rytis-paskauskas/TCPCam/README.md

    - zero or negative number will request a non-stop stream

 It is possible to connect multiple clients simultaneously.
 Each connection will be served in turn in LIFO order.

-## Client
+### Client
-The provided Linux client can be used for testing purposes.
-It connects with credentials and dumps the payload to `stdout` or to a file.
+The provided Linux client connects with credentials and dumps the payload to `stdout` or to a file.
 Usage:
 ```sh
 TCPCam_client IP PORT PIN REP [FNAME]
 ```